Ashishsn1210/Operations-Performance-and-Quality-Analytics-System/README.md

 This project demonstrates how manufacturing production data can be transformed into actionable operational insights.

-By combining performance monitoring with rejection analysis, the system allows manufacturing teams to move from Manual spreadsheet analysis → Visual data-driven decision making
+By combining performance monitoring with rejection analysis, the system allows manufacturing teams to move from Manual spreadsheet analysis → Visual data-driven decision making.